 The process is straightforward as outlined on the MagCloud Blog.
 You pick the square format, small or large from the book size options and pay attention to the PPI settings.
 For the small square book, it is set to 360 PPI, and for the large square, 310 PPI.
 Read the MagCloud post for details.
 Then create your page layouts with photographs and text and create your PDF file to upload to MagCloud.
 This is what I did for the two publications in the free download link above.
 It worked well, and I am waiting for my proof copy of the magazines before I order more copies.

 The reason I used a qualifier in how well it worked has nothing to do with MagCloud but the restrictive layout options in the book module provided for Blurb.
 I chose the largest suitable frame for my photographs and adjusted the margins in the image frame of the layout.
 That gave me more flexibility when needed.
 The cover of Kırlangıç was done entirely with the available options in the module.
 It was tedious, but I was equally determined to remain within the publishing framework available in Lightroom.

 This is certainly a much more approachable method for most photographers who may not have layout programs like InDesign which I have been using until the last two examples.
-If and when Adobe allows plugins to the book module MagCloud may choose to offer their dedicated module allowing direct and seamless access to all their sizes and formats.
+When Adobe allows plugins to the book module, MagCloud may choose to offer their dedicated module allowing direct and seamless access to all their sizes and formats.
 Until then, the available formats for MagCloud PDFs will be the two square formats in the Blurb publications.